nairnish/ENGL-681-Project/README.md

 Each line in the .txt files are tab-delimited in the format: sentence<tab>language-label

-For more details (like data stats) you can refer to the VarDial 2017 task paper:

-Marcos Zampieri, Shervin Malmasi, Nikola Ljubesic, Preslav Nakov, Ahmed Ali, Jorg Tiedemann, Yves Scherrer, and Noemi Aepli.
-2017.
-"Findings of the VarDial Evaluation Campaign 2017."
-In Proceedings of the Fourth Workshop on NLP for Similar Languages, Varieties and Dialects (VarDial), Valencia, Spain.

-10/Feb/2017

 #### 3. Evaluation  ####
 Contains the code my_evaluation.py for evaluating the resuls from model predictions using the confusion matrix - F1, accuracy, precision and recall